The Library staff will be glad to assist in using any library equipment listed here.

 For more information about the Library's microfilm collection, see Historical Records on Microfilm.

 A printing system is connected which allows the computer user to manage their own print jobs.
-Black and white copies are 5 cents each, and color copies cost 30 cents.
+Black and white prints are 5¢ per page, and color prints cost 30¢ per page.
+Double sided prints count as two pages.
 If you need more information about the printing system, see How to Use the Library Print System.

 IMPORTANT: Do not leave your work on Library computers!!
 All added content is permanently deleted at shutdown every evening.
 It is highly recommended to keep a flashdrive to store your work on.

 Appropriate equipment is available for group viewing of DVDs or television programming, and can be scheduled upon request by faculty for use in the lab or the Old Tryon Room.